Jayne Mansfield in popular culture: Anatomy

 In the short story by Graham Greene, May we borrow your husband?, a character comments on her breasts as, "Everybody could grow them big except me.
 I am no Jayne Mansfield, I can tell you."
 In the 2001 fiction and poetry collection of Zaffi Gousopoulos, The I. V. Lounge Reader, a character tries out lipsticks in Mansfield colors and lifting underwear to emphasize her femininity.
 "All women aspire to be Jayne Mansfield", says a character in Drake Worthington's book St. Vincent's Manhattan (2002), while trying out a bra.
 In the Seinfeld episode "The Implant" Jerry quips "you know that Jayne Mansfield had some big breasts!" to girlfriend Sidra (Teri Hatcher) as he tries to figure out if her breasts are in fact real.
 Mansfield Domes are the unofficial names of two prominent granite mounds located in Yosemite National Park.
-In Toni Morrison's Beloved (1987), a character comments "Yeah, while I'm nursing.
+In Bobbie Ann Mason's novel In Country (1985), a character comments "Yeah, while I'm nursing.
 I feel like Jayne Mansfield" when her son comments on how big her breasts are.

 Mansfield's derrière is also repeatedly referred to in popular culture.
 On an episode of Gilmore Girls, Lorelai goes fishing with Alex.
 She catches a fish, brings it home and names it Jayne Mansfield because she had a "great tail switch."
 In a sketch entitled "The Worst Job I Ever 'Ad" in the 1976 LP Derek and Clive Live by comedians Peter Cook and Dudley Moore, known as Derek and Clive, Clive (Cook) had the terrible job of retrieving lobsters from Mansfield's derrière.
 In The Broom of the System, a novel by David Foster Wallace, much of the story happens in East Corinth, a Cleveland suburb designed to look like Mansfield's curves from a bird's eye view.
 In Diner lingo, the term "Jayne Mansfield" is used for a tall stack of pancakes.